 Activity 1, Operational Requirements, will require the identification of the Key Partners who could/will influence the implementation.

 Key partners are included in the determination of operational requirements.
 Operational requirements can appear at different levels: The level at which the requirement originates will determine which key partner must be consulted.
 High level requirements are often set at political level and translated into government policy.
-Good examples of operational requirements is the addition of a third runway (London Heathrow), the building of a new airport (e.g. Athens for the Olympic Games and Gardemoen to replace Fornebu).where the key partners include captains of industry, political parties and lobbies and environmental movements.
+Good examples of operational requirements include the addition of a third runway (London Heathrow), the building of a new airport (e.g. Athens for the Olympic Games and Gardemoen to replace Fornebu) where the key partners include captains of industry, political parties and lobbies and environmental movements.
 An operational requirement to create stable approaches is at an entirely different level.
 These can stem from a regulatory requirement or from airline operator requirements.
 Here the key partners have often spoken and triggered the project, and in these key partners may be included the ANSP itself.

 Activity 3, Objectives, Scope, Resources and Timescales, is the point at which the Airspace Design Team identify the stakeholders who must be engaged.